Canto Ostinato: Recordings

-Excerpts are available for download on official sites (see external links).
+The first recording of Simeon ten Holt's 1979 magnum opus "Canto Ostinato" released as a triple album off-label, then reissued on Donemus.
+Performed on four pianos by Arielle Vernède, Cees van Zeeland, Gene Carl and Gerard Bouwhuis at the Music Centre of Vredenburg, Utrecht on February 12th 1984.
+They performed Canto in ‘The Gala of New Contemporary Music’ 1985, broadcast on Television live from the Concertgebouw in Amsterdam.

 Many different recordings of Canto Ostinato are now available.
 The CD recording made by Kees Wieringa and Polo de Haas, published in 1996 by Emergo Classics, received Gold status, which means that more than 10,000 copies were sold (the actual number lies above 15,000).
 That is rather rare for modern classical-music performance CDs and especially for Dutch composers, who usually do not generate that much popularity.
 Another recording that is relatively popular is the four piano version of the Piano Ensemble, featuring Irene Russo, Fred Oldenburg, Sandra van Veen, and Jeroen van Veen and released by Brilliant Classics.
 One particular record was made by Ivo Janssen, released in 2009, which has a total length of around 60 minutes, and is a one-man, one-piano performance of the original composition.
 Ten Holt was the official sponsor of the record of "Canto Ostinato" by the Dutch Rondane Quartet published in 2010.

 Versions using other instruments than piano include solo organ (performed by Aart Bergwerff in 2007), solo harp (by Assia Cunego, Italy, in 2009), string quartet (by Matangi Quartet, 2020) and solo marimba (Peter Elbertse, 2012).
 Cunego's performance inspired Dutch pianist Ivo Janssen to record a one-man version for solo piano in 2009.
+Cello Octet Amsterdam performed their version on eight celli in a subway tunnel in 2012, a studio recording was released in 2013.
 Other versions use combinations of piano, organ, marimba, carillon, and other instruments.

 On October 23, 2017, this piece was performed for the first time in Saratov, Russia, at the opening of the II International Festival of Contemporary Music "Art Modern" in a version for organ, vibraphone, marimba, double bass and piano.
 Performers: Olga Kiywovski (organ), Elena Pekarskaya (vibraphone), Anastasia Glavatskikh (marimba), Dmitry Tolochkov (double bass), Vasily Igonin (piano).
 The concert took place in the Great Hall of the Saratov Conservatory.

 In 2024 a version for solo harp was recorded by Gwyneth Wentink.